jacopoc/mcp-server-for-apache-ofbiz/README.md

 This project can be used as a platform to implement your own tools and enable generative AI applications to interact with any backend system that exposes REST API endpoints, such as [**Apache OFBiz**](https://ofbiz.apache.org) or [**Moqui**](https://www.moqui.org).

-The server is implemented in two versions, one that runs as a local MCP server (stdio transport) and one that runs as a remote MCP server (Streamable HTTP transport).
+The server implements an MCP server with Streamable HTTP transport.

 The project leverages the **Anthropic TypeScript SDK**, and requires: